 Whereas trans women and trans persons who express themselves as female were more likely to be killed by firearms, and their bodies were more likely to be found in the streets or other public spaces, and sometimes in situations linked to sex work.

 Organizations report that killings of LGBT persons are not found in police records, and where they are, they end in impunity.Organización de Apoyo a una Sexualidad Integral Frente al SIDA (OASIS), Crímenes de Odio en Guatemala: una Aproximación a los Retos y Desafíos para el Desarrollo de una Investigación sobre Crímenes en el País en contra de Gay, Bisexuales y Trans, abril de 2010, p.
 35.

 The IACHR was informed of numerous killings of trans women who were sex workers, most of the killings allegedly perpetrated by their clients.
 These included victims who were —among many other violent acts— smashed in the head with rocks, stoned to death while offering their services, beaten to death with a broken bottle, stabbed while waiting in their regular spots, repeatedly shot when approaching a car, and even shot following a disagreement over fees.

-In April 2014, in Brazil, a bisexual woman —who had a 6-year-old son and who had left her boyfriend to live with a woman— was viciously stabbed, disemboweled, and her body abandoned near a railroad track.
+In April 2014, in Brazil, a bisexual woman was viciously stabbed, disemboweled, and her body abandoned near a railroad track.
 The perpetrator cut out the victim’s vagina and inserted it in her mouth before leaving.
 Investigators stated that this action spoke to the motive of the crime and that a former boyfriend of the woman was among the suspects.